philbowell/jekyll-blog/_posts/2009-01-03-Two-Mac-Nightmare-Email-Contacts.md

 ---
-title: Two Mac Nightmare: Email & Contacts
+title: Two Mac Nightmare - Email & Contacts
 ---
 If you've only just found this series of posts exploring how I keep my two Macs in sync you might want to look at the <a href="http://phil.electricweekend.com/2008/12/mac-sync-series/">introduction</a> of the series to help set the scene.
 In this post I want to explore the issue of keeping emails and contacts in sync.